wesleylhandy/nyt-react-srch/README.md

 * The Front End utilizes the `Fetch API`
 * The main communication between front and back end is via `axios`.

-#### Try opening multiple windows of the app to see the nofication system at work -> https://nyt-srch.herokuapp.com/
+#### Try opening multiple windows of the app to see the notification system at work -> https://nyt-srch.herokuapp.com/